 On the other hand, if you originally booked one of Alaska's basic economy fares — branded as "Saver" fares — you'll only get a 50% credit, and only if your flight is canceled at least 14 days in advance.

-For flights booked with Alaska miles, you can also cancel without a fee, and the miles will appear back into your account immediately.
+For flights booked with Alaska miles (now Atmos points), you can also cancel without a fee, and the miles will appear back in your account immediately.
 You can then rebook at the lower price.
 Note that if you used your miles for a partner award, the partner award fees are nonrefundable.

-With the exception of basic economy tickets, essentially all American flights can be cancelled and rebooked at no cost.
+With the exception of basic economy tickets, essentially all American flights can be canceled and rebooked at no cost.

 When you cancel, you'll get a trip credit for the full amount you paid, which you can then use to rebook at the lower price while keeping the difference for a future flight.
-Trip credits expire one year from when the flight was initially booked.
+Trip credits expire one year from issue date (although if you aren't an AAdvantage member, the expiration date is only six months).

 American also allows you to change your flight online without rebooking and receive a trip credit for the difference.
 However, you can't select the same flight you've already booked.
 So if you're trying to capture a price drop, you'll need to cancel and rebook.

-With a basic economy ticket, you can still cancel and rebook, but you'll be charged a $99 fee for cancelling, which is a good reason to avoid basic economy fares when you can.
+With a basic economy ticket, you can still cancel and rebook, but you'll be charged a $99 fee for canceling, which is a good reason to avoid basic economy fares when you can.
+Note that this fee is for flights within the United States, where other destinations have higher fees.

 In either case, you'll end up with an eCredit for the difference in price.
 Delta eCredits expire one year from when the flight was originally purchased, but you only need to book with it by that date, not travel by then.

-Delta basic economy fares that depart from the U.S. can't be changed, but they can be cancelled for a fee that runs between $99 and $400, depending on the flight's destination.
+Delta basic economy fares that depart from the U.S. can't be changed, but they can be canceled for a fee starting at $99, depending on the flight's destination.

-But basic economy fares cost 9,900 miles to be cancelled if it's a domestic flight, and 19,900 miles for international flights, with the remaining miles redeposited into your account.
+But basic economy fares cost 9,900 miles to be canceled if it's a domestic flight, and 19,900 miles for international flights, with the remaining miles redeposited into your account.

-All Southwest flights — whether booked with cash or points — can be repriced right in your existing reservation, without any fees.
-Even if you want to keep the same flight, you can "change" your flight online but pick the exact same flight, and you'll immediately get the difference back if the price has dropped.
+Most Southwest flights — whether booked with cash or points — can be repriced right in your existing reservation, without any fees.
+Even if you want to keep the same flight, you can "change" your flight online, but pick the exact same flight, and you'll immediately get the difference back if the price has dropped.

 Except for basic economy fares, all United flights that originate in the U.S. can be changed or canceled for no fee.
-If the price goes goes down, you can call United to have them reprice the fare and get a fight credit for the difference.
+If the price goes down, you can call United to have them reprice the fare and get a flight credit for the difference.

 If you purchase a United basic economy ticket, you cannot change it.
 You can cancel, but you'll be charged a fee for doing so and receive a partial credit for the difference.
 The fee varies depending on your itinerary, but the credit amount will be displayed before you finalize the cancellation.